Lewis and Clark Book available.

 Clark’s Overlook Rock: The GPS coordinates take you to the exact foot steps of this towering rock formation.
 The only site where Lewis and Clark became lost from each other.

 Bear Oil and Root camp: History books discuss this campsite but finding it is a challenge.
-The Lolo Trail portion of the GPS coordinates take you off Forest Roads to the actual sites of their camps.
+The Lolo Trail portion of the GPS coordinates take you off Idaho Forest Road 500 to the actual sites of their camps.

-Piramid Rock Road: (Yep, misspelled Pyramid but the name remains) Many sites are simply geological formations mentioned in the Lewis and Clark Journals.
-Some of these sites would be very difficult to find without the GPS coordinates.
+Piramid Rock Road: (Yep, misspelled of Pyramid but the name remains) Many sites are simply geological formations mentioned in the Lewis and Clark Journals.
+Some of these sites would be very difficult to find without months of research and travel, without the GPS coordinates.

-Fort Clatsop: Their final destination is an amazingly scenic site along the Columbia River to the Pacific.
+Fort Clatsop: Their final destination, an amazingly scenic site along the Columbia River to the Pacific.

 Update of book offering

-Over 1,000 GPS coordinates have been added to EasyGPS file format that now allow downloading waypoints to practically any GPS unit.
+Over 1,000 GPS coordinates have been added to EasyGPS file format that now allows downloading waypoints to practically any GPS unit.

 Wow, what an incredible amount of work.
 Great project! :freaky